 The National Unity Government says it will sell off illegally acquired property if it takes power.

 The Russian foreign minister’s visit to the capital of military-ruled Myanmar presented the spectacle of two regimes condemned as rights abusers embracing one another.

 The dictator has revived ancient beliefs in the auspicious properties of white elephants and rubies; to Myanmar people, it is just another sign that he is unfit to rule.

 Toru Kubota was detained while allegedly covering an anti-regime protest in Yangon.

-The Kachin Independence Army is trying to take control of a strategic road linking Kachin and Shan states.
+The Kachin Independence Army and its allies have been trying to seize control of a key road in Kachin State.